khinsen/MMTK/Doc/mmtk.rst

   larger than without threads.

 - The use of threads incurs some computational overhead.
-For very small systems, it might be faster not to use threads.
+For very small systems, it is usually faster not to use threads.

 - Not all energy terms necessarily support threads.
 Of the force field terms that part of MMTK, only the multipole algorithms for